 The judge found that the “medical problems were caused by his termination,” referencing the professional opinion of the plain- tiff’s family physician, who directly connected the plaintiff’s treatment at the school as the cause of his mental distress, as well as the professional opinion of the plaintiff’s psychiatrist, who also connected the termination to his subsequent illness.

 However, the court declined to award damages, at least directly, for mental suffering.
 (Since the plaintiff ’s disability was found to be the direct cause of his disability, though, damages were effectively awarded through the insurance policy.)

 By awarding an employee who was psychologically injured in the course of his termination full disability coverage during the notice period, Fernandes revives intentional infliction of mental suffering in the employment context, but only for employees who have long-term disability insurance plans.

 This case should make all civil litigators who practise in employment and labour law cautious.
 If the employee has an LTD plan, even if not used at the time of termination, then breach-of-con- tract damages could be exponentially larger.
 Plaintiff counsel pre- maturely settling cases for mere damage payments early on, without consideration that the employee might become disabled during the notice period, might greatly disadvantage clients and lead to liability for a solicitor.

 Employer counsel should be wary as well to fight the matter not just on wrongful dismissal, but also to contest the disability.
 A quick decision to terminate an employee who is “at risk,” or is suffering from an illness which could potentially be permanently debilitating, could be an expensive decision in the long run.

-Andrew Monkhouse is senior lawyer at Monkhouse Law, a Bay Street employment, labour & disability insurance firm, and can be reached at [email protected]
+About the Author: Andrew Monkhouse is an Employment Lawyer and Managing Partner at Monkhouse Law, an employment, labour & disability insurance firm.
+Andrew can be reached at firstname.lastname@example.org.